Technical Overview & Methodology

 $$ Q_{hkl} = Ah^2 + Bk^2 + Cl^2 + Dkl + Ehl + Fhk $$

-Brutus solves for these reciprocal parameters (or the subset relevant to the current crystal system), then converts them to real-space cell parameters.
-Each candidate cell is refined immediately and scored against the full peak list.
+Brutus solves for these reciprocal parameters (or the subset relevant to the current crystal system), then converts them back to real-space cell parameters.
+Each candidate cell is then refined with a weighted least-squares fit and scored against the full observed peak list via figures of merit.

 Quick Start Guide